-Our continued success depends in part on the continued service of key members of our management team.
-The ability to continue to attract, train, motivate and retain highly qualified professionals is a key element of our strategy.
-The successful implementation of our growth strategy depends on the availability of skilled management, both at our head office and at each of our business units.
-If we or one of our business units or other functions fails to staff its operations appropriately or loses one or more of its key senior executives and fails to replace them in a satisfactory and timely manner, our business, financial condition and results of operations, including control and operational risks, may be adversely affected.
+Our continued success depends in part on the continued service of key members of our senior executive team and other key employees.
+The ability to continue to attract, train, motivate and retain highly qualified and talented professionals is a key element of our strategy.
+The successful implementation of our strategy and culture depends on the availability of skilled and appropriate management, both at our head office and at each of our business units.
+If we or one of our business units or other functions fails to staff its operations appropriately or loses one or more of its key senior executives or other key employees and fails to replace them in a satisfactory and timely manner, our business, financial condition and results of operations, including control and operational risks, may be adversely affected.